 Pursuant to Fla.
 Stat.
-Ann. § 39.01(15)(g), "'Child who is found to be dependent' means a child who, pursuant to this chapter, is found by the court . . . [t]o have been sexually exploited and to have no parent, legal custodian, or responsible adult relative currently known and capable of providing the necessary and appropriate supervision and care."
+Ann. § 39.01(15)(g), "Child who is found to be dependent' means a child who, pursuant to this chapter, is found by the court . . . [t]o have been sexually exploited and to have no parent, legal custodian, or responsible adult relative currently known and capable of providing the necessary and appropriate supervision and care."
 Pursuant to Fla.
 Stat.
-Ann. § 39.01(67)(g) provides that "sexual abuse of a child for purposes of finding a child to be dependent means one or more of the following acts . . .
+Ann. § 39.01(69)(g) provides that "sexual abuse of a child for purposes of finding a child to be dependent means one or more of the following acts . . .
 The sexual exploitation of a child, which includes the act of a child offering to engage in or engaging in prostitution, provided that the child is not under arrest or is not being prosecuted in a delinquency or criminal proceeding for a violation of any offense in chapter 796 based on such behavior; or allowing, encouraging, or forcing a child to: 1.
 Solicit for or engage in prostitution; or 2.
 Engage in a sexual performance, as defined by chapter 827; or 3.
-Participate in the trade of sex trafficking as provided in s.
-796.035 [Buying and selling minors into prostitution].
+Participate in the trade of human trafficking as provided in s.
+787.06(3)(g) [Human trafficking].